Review Of One Of The Most Gripping Sci-Fi Horror Movies Of 2018, ‘Annihilation’

 “Lena [Portman], a biologist and former soldier, joins a mission to uncover what happened to her husband inside Area X — a sinister and mysterious phenomenon that is expanding across the American coastline.
 Once inside, the expedition discovers a world of mutated landscapes and creatures, as dangerous as it is beautiful, that threatens both their lives and their sanity.”

 This film has a great balance of drama, sci-fi, and horror.
 Annihilation features some of the most gorgeious visuals ever presented on film, and the actors’ solid performances are paralleled by the riveting story.
-Like some of the best sci-fi horror films, like Alien or The Fly, the suspense builds slowly throughout the picture, but Annihilation delivers intrigue straight away; it doesn’t take long for Lena’s husband to become ill after an expedition, she soon shows up at Area X, and we’re off to the races.
+Like some of the best sci-fi horror films, such as Alien or The Fly, the suspense builds slowly throughout the picture, but Annihilation delivers intrigue straight away; it doesn’t take long for Lena’s husband to become ill after an expedition, she soon shows up at Area X, and we’re off to the races.

 Many speculate the strange occurrences to be either aliens, an interdimensional portal, or a spiritual event, and the mystery behind the gorgeous shimmer of lights and what is causing all the weirdness is very intriguing.
 The less a viewer knows about this before viewing it the better, as a simple Google search or a viewing of the trailer gives some major reveals away that’s better left being discovered while watching the film.
-The movie has a runtime of just under two hours, and about 45-minutes into it, the suspense really kicks in.
+The movie has a runtime of just under two hours, and about 45 minutes into it, the suspense really kicks in.

 Though this is based on the first book of author Jeff VanderMeer’s trilogy, thus far, there are no plans to make any sequels.
 It seems the director-screenwriter might have speculated that this would be a one-off since the story was dramatically altered.
 Sci-fi and fantasy fans should thoroughly enjoy the gorgeous, sometimes psychedelic, scenery and altered animals featured in Area X, and horror purists will most likely be enthralled by the second half of the movie.